ARCHER2-HPC/archer2-docs/docs/user-guide/python.md

 all costs.

-If you have previously installed a conda distribution and answered "yes" to the question about adding the initialisation to shell configuraiton files, you should edit your `~/.bashrc` file to remove the conda initialisation entries.
+If you have previously installed a conda distribution and answered "yes" to the question about adding the initialisation to shell configuration files, you should edit your `~/.bashrc` file to remove the conda initialisation entries.
 This means deleting the lines that look something
 like: